SPY vs SCHB: Large-Cap Index vs the Whole US Market

 Annualised returns (trailing, price-based).
 Past performance does not guarantee future results.

-- You want focused large-cap US stock exposure via S&P 500
+- want focused large-cap US stock exposure via S&P 500

-- You already use State Street and prefer staying within their fund family
+- already use State Street and prefer staying within one fund family

 ⚙️ Want the Full Interactive Comparison?